GenericMappingTools/pygmt/doc/maintenance.md

 ## Branches

-* *master*: Always tested and ready to become a new version.
+* *main*: Always tested and ready to become a new version.
 Don't push directly to this branch.
 Make a new branch and submit a pull request instead.
 * *gh-pages*: Holds the HTML documentation and is served by GitHub.
-Pages for the master branch are in the `dev` folder.
+Pages for the main branch are in the `dev` folder.
 Pages for each release are in their own folders.
   **Automatically updated by GitHub Actions** so you shouldn't have to make commits here.